• Skip to main content

 Weigh your caster sugar into a small bowl and set it aside.
 Then weigh the flour and add the salt.
 Finally, I run a whisk through the flour to blend.

-Butter cut into pieces and added to a mixer bowl.
+Butter cubed and added to mixer bowl.

 Prepping the pan, you can spray the pan with a vegetable spray, or what I did was I took the butter wrapper and greased the pan with the butter that was left on the wrapper.